 Then came the movement in the late 1930s to foster identity among Filipinos and to unite the country.
 In 1937, Filipino was declared as the official language, removing Spanish out of the picture.

 Furthermore, the Philippines suffered a huge loss of its population in the middle of the century.
-Imperial Japan came in the 1940s and slaughtered a million Filipinos including the remaining Spanish speakers in Manila.
+Imperial Japan came in the 1940s and slaughtered Filipino civilians, probably killing the remaining Spanish speakers in Manila.

 After so many blows, Spanish became irrelevant over the next few decades.
 In fact, the 1987 Constitution put the final nail in the coffin by removing it as one of the country’s official languages.

 The turn of the century brought a lot of changes, and one of them is cultural awareness.
 The next 20 years brought hope as there was an interest for Filipinos to revive Spanish.
 Language schools such as the Instituto Cervantes de Manila and Berlitz were established.
 The Philippine-Spanish Friendship Day, which is being observed every 30th of June, was also signed in 2003 to commemorate the cultural and historical ties between the Philippines and Spain.

 In terms of art and culture, various Latin American “telenovelas” also captured the hearts of Filipinos.
 Shows like “Marimar,” “Betty La Fea,” and “Rosalinda” were such massive hits in the Philippines that local TV networks even franchised them.

 Don’t forget the anthem of the traditional Filipino line dance during fiestas in the barrio: “Todo todo todo” by Mexican singer Daniela Romo.
 “Esos bellos momentos, todo todo.
 Tus lindos ojos verdes, todo todo.
 El fuego de tu cuerpo, todo todo todo todo …” Filipinos in this generation don’t understand the lyrics, but they still love the tune of the song.